LiHao-MS/2023_AAI_Project_Unsteable_hand_writing_-Digit-Recognitionle/report.md

 ## Member Contributions

 All members contributed equally to the project.
-Specifically, Li Hao led the overall strategy and conducted experiments, Jiang Tao implemented the code, and Yuan Fei wrote the reports.
+Specifically, Li Hao led the overall strategy and conducted experiments, Jiang Tao implemented the code, and Yuan Fei wrote the reports and contribute to the team discussions.

 ## References
 [1] Bao, Yujia, Shiyu Chang, and Regina Barzilay.
 "Learning stable classifiers by transferring unstable features."
 International Conference on Machine Learning.
 PMLR, 2022.